chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/UART/UART_TwoBoards_ComDMA/readme.txt

 Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 84 MHz.

-Then 1st board is waiting for user button key to be pressed - orange led is blinking on transmitter board.
-Once done, data are transmitted through uart2 in DMA mode.
-2nd board has configured Uart2 to receive data in DMA mode.
+Then 1st board is waiting for user button key to be pressed - orange LED is blinking on transmitter board.
+Once done, data are transmitted through UART2 in DMA mode.
+2nd board has configured UART2 to receive data in DMA mode.
-Once data received is completed, 2nd board also transmit same characters on Uart2 which will be received by 1st board.
+Once data received is completed, 2nd board also transmit same characters on UART2 which will be received by 1st board.
 Both boards compare transmitted datas to received ones.
-If they are same, green led is turn on, else red one is turn On
+If they are same, green LED is turn on, else red one is turn On

 Warning: As both boards do not behave same way, "TRANSMITTER_BOARD" switch compilation exists to determine either software is for 1st transmitter board or